Sacred Harp: Other Sacred Harp books

-Sacred Harp books generally contain a section on rudiments, describing the basics of music and Sacred Harp singing.

 The spread of Sacred Harp singing in modern times

-In recent years, Sacred Harp singing has experienced a resurgence in popularity, as it is discovered by new participants who did not grow up in the tradition.
-New singers typically strive to follow the original southern customs at their singings.
-Traditional singers have responded to this need by providing help in orienting the newcomers.
+Beginning in the mid-20th century, Sacred Harp singing grew in popularity with participants who did not grow up in the tradition, including singers outside Georgia, Alabama, Mississippi and Texas.
+New singers typically strive to follow the historically Southern customs at their singings; traditional singers have responded to this need by providing help in orienting the newcomers.
 For instance, the Rudiments section of the 1991 Denson edition includes information on how to hold a singing; this information would be superfluous in a traditional context, but is important for a group starting up on its own.
-The tradition of the singing master is still carried on today, and singing masters from traditional Sacred Harp regions often travel outside the South to teach.
 In recent years an annual summer camp has been established, at which newcomers can learn to sing Sacred Harp.

 The U.S. beyond the South

 There are now strong Sacred Harp singing communities in most major urban areas of the United States, and in many rural areas, as well.
 One of the first groups of singers formed outside the traditional Southern home region of Sacred Harp singing was in the Chicago area.
 The first Illinois convention was held in 1985, with enthusiastic and strongly proactive support by prominent Southern traditional singers.
 The Midwest Convention is now acknowledged to be one of the major American conventions, attracting hundreds of singers from all over the US and abroad.
 Similarly, the Sacred Harp singing community in western New England has become a prominent one in recent years; the late songleader Larry Gordon has been credited with re-popularizing Sacred Harp singing in northern New England.
 In March 2008, the 2008 Western Massachusetts Sacred Harp Convention attracted over 300 singers from 25 states and a number of foreign countries.
 Other prominent singing conventions outside the South include, for example, the Keystone Convention in Pennsylvania, the Missouri Convention, and the Minnesota State Convention, which began in 1990.